Iri25/web-javascript-Iri25/README.md

 web-javascript-Iri25

- Issues implemented using HTML and JavaScript.
+ Issues implemented using HTML, CSS and JavaScript.